-Percocet clears from most peoples’ bloodstream within 24 hours.
+Percocet clears from most peoples’ bloodstreams within 24 hours.
 However, traces of the drug remain in your urine and hair for longer.
-Percocet is traceable in your blood for 24 hours, urine up to two days, and hair for as long as 30 days.
+Percocet is traceable in your blood for 24 hours, urine for up to two days, and hair samples for as long as 30 days.

 We offer numerous treatment programs designed to meet the needs of each individual who comes to us looking for help to overcome addiction:

-- Residential treatment: For patients who need round the clock supervision for at least 30 days.
+- Residential treatment is for patients who need round-the-clock supervision for at least 30 days.

-- Partial hospitalization program (PHP): A program where patients come to our facility each day for most of the day but return home or to a sober living house after.
+- A partial hospitalization program (PHP) is a program where patients come to our facility each day for most of the day but return home or to a sober living house after.

-- Intensive outpatient program (IOP): A condensed form of treatment for milder addictions and similar to PHP.
+- An intensive outpatient program (IOP) is a condensed form of treatment for milder addictions similar to PHP.

-- Alumni program: After treatment, this program gives patients the support and resources they need to maintain their sobriety.
+- The Alumni program is for after-treatment.
+This program gives patients the support and resources needed to maintain sobriety.

 As a concerned parent of a teen who abuses Percocet, stop worrying about how long does Percocet stay in your system.
 Start getting the help your teen needs to put this substance abuse in the past, once and for all.
 Call Destinations for Teens in Woodland Hills, CA, now at 877.466.0620.